Battle of Graignes: Contact and assault

 In the evening, the guard posts could hear heavy vehicles move about.
 Since the observed evidence indicated that Graignes was about to be the target of a major attack, Major Johnston sent all of the civilians away.
 At about 1900 hours, two German 88 mm guns opened fire on Graignes from the heights of nearby Thieuville a few kilometers away.
 This quickly disorganized the Americans and killed Major Johnston.
 With the observation post in the belfry destroyed, it was no longer possible for the troopers to employ their mortars against the approaching enemy with any degree of effective accuracy.

 By the time the Germans made the final thrust into Graignes that night, the defenders had been reduced to a few isolated pockets of resistance spread out around the village.
 In many cases, men were beginning to run out of ammunition.
 As that happened, the enemy was quick to exploit the situation by overrunning the outer perimeter and moving into the streets of the center of the village.
 With Major Johnston dead, command of the force at Graignes fell to Captain Brummitt.
 Brummitt proceeded to order the men to pair off and try to make it to either Carentan or Sainte-Mère-Église.

 Elements of the 17th SS Panzergrenadier Division Götz von Berlichingen had conducted the final assault on Graignes.
 When the 17th attacked, it was with a regimental sized force of approximately 2,000 men.
 The odds were ten-to-one in the Germans’ favor.
-The 182 paratroopers defending Graignes inflicted an estimated one hundred killed and two hundred wounded on the Germans during the fighting on 10 and 11 June.